Istaroth/agile_radar/radar/2017-11-01/data-platform.md

 ## Definition ##

-Data platform is a type of IT solution that combines the features and capabilities of several data application and sources across company's data landscape within a single solution.
+Data platform is a type of IT solution that combines the features and capabilities of several data application and sources across a company's entire data landscape within a single solution.
 It is a platform that enables organization developing, deploying, operating and managing a data infrastructure /environment.
 Data platform generally consists of storage, servers, databases, big data solutions, BI/Analytics and data management utilities.
 It also supports integration with other systems.

 ## Why? ##